Canas/gpwink/README.md

 # GP-WINK
-This is the repository for code, documentation, and any additional files related to the GP-WINK research.
+This is the repository for code related to the Gaussian Processes with Non-Parametric Kernels research.
+This work is not fully functional yet and use is discouraged.

-# TODO
+# Requisites
+- Python 3.4+
-- Organize code
+- Numpy
-- Make code faster
+- Tensorflow